moliver28/research-handbook/content/handbook/security/corporate/services/laptops/security/encryption/_index.md

 ## Overview

-All laptops need to have hard drive disk encryption enabled.
+All laptops are required to have hard drive disk encryption enabled.

-Before we used Jamf for compliance and monitoring, all team members needed to provide proof of disk encryption in the new laptop order issue.
+All team members needed to provide proof of disk encryption in the new laptop order or onboarding issue.

 ## Configuration Steps